syracard/kingdom-of-vallonde/places/islands/Havangart.md

 #place #minorisland
-> _Somewhere between the open air performance art expo and the craft home-distillery rum festival hosted by the local brothel, I managed to lose the ledger of goods I’m on the hook to transport to Khiage…_
+> _"Somewhere between the open air performance art expo and the craft home-distillery rum festival hosted by the local brothel, I managed to lose the ledger of goods I’m on the hook to transport to Khiage…"_

 ## History
 Unintentionally discovered by [[Captain Flint]] en route to [[Khiage]], the small island of Havangart quickly grew into a key trading hub in Artyrix.
 Havangart’s maritime roots and its unique position between the island of corsairs and [[Machivelia]] to the East attracted the attention of many an enterprising capitalist.
 Much to these individuals chagrin, however, the natural ecology of the island hinted at its other intentions.